Annika Svahn: Biography

 Annika Svahn was the daughter of the vicar in Joutseno, Benjamin Swahn.
 After the death of her father in 1701, when she was very young, her mother was allowed to remain in the vicarage as the house keeper of her father's successor, and she worked there as a maid.
 In midsummer 1710, Svahn fell victim to the slave trade during the Great Wrath; she was abducted naked from her sauna by a group of Russian soldiers and brought as a slave to Saint Petersburg.
 In Saint Petersburg, she, as well as a couple of other Finnish females, were given some military training.
 In 1713, she was re-baptized in the Russian orthodox faith as Uliana.
 She was given a dragoon uniform and, alongside other Finnish women with a similar history, she was ordered to Finland to assist the Russian army in its conquest of Finland.
 She was wounded by a bullet in her thigh outside Porvoo (Borgå) in 1714.
 The same year, she was given the task to act as a messenger for the Russians.
 She planned to desert, but was captured by the Swedish army on her way.
 She made her confession for the Swedish army authorities, who documented it.
 It is not known what happened to her after this.

-According to modern interpretations, Svahn distorted the truth in her testimony.
-She undoubtedly followed the dragoon regiment to Finland and may have participated in battles, but most likely not as a soldier.
-A large number of women accompanied the armies of that time, serving as soldiers' wives, laundresses, cooks and prostitutes.
-She also mentions two dragoon women who gave birth to a child in winter quarters in Mikkeli.
-The idea of a pregnant dragoon seems impossible.
-From this, it has been inferred that the names of the military branches could have been embellished expressions for the real roles of forcibly taken women.
-These names may have been concocted out of fear of judgment within their own community.